 Term of Sub-fund Unlimited Profile of typical investor In light of the investment objective, the Short Duration Sub-fund uses high quality fixed income instruments to enhance returns without compromising liquidity or security.
 The Short Duration Sub-fund operates by pooling investors' assets across a number of high quality fixed income instruments, aiming for high levels of security, liquidity, and yield.
 The Short Duration Sub-fund is intended to serve as a store of value for clients and to behave in keeping with investors' expectations of the investment grade fixed income asset class.
-The Short Duration Subfund's portfolio investments are primarily in independently researched debt instruments that are, in the Investment Manager's opinion, of high quality.
+The Short Duration Sub- fund's portfolio investments are primarily in independently researched debt instruments that are, in the Investment Manager's opinion, of high quality.
 Therefore, the risk to investors' capital is relatively low compared with investments in other types of securities such as equities.
 An investment in the Short Duration Sub-fund is not a deposit in a bank or other insured depository institution.
 Investment Manager Brown Brothers Harriman Mutual Fund Advisory Department 140 Broadway New York, NY 10005 United States of America Investment Management Team Messrs.
 Andrew Hofer and Neil Hohmann serve as co-portfolio managers.
 Mr. Hofer and Mr. Hohmann are responsible for the day-to-day management of the Short Duration Sub-Fund.
 Andrew Hofer is a Managing Director of the Investment Manager with 30 years of combined industry and investment experience.
 Mr. Hofer holds a BA from Yale University and an MIA from the Columbia School of International and Public Affairs.
 He joined the Investment Manager in 1988.
 Mr. Hofer has served as a Managing Director since January 2000.
 Neil Hohmann is a Managing Director of the Investment Manager with 21 years of investment experience.
-Mr. Hohmann holds a BA from Yale

-University and a PhD in Economics from the University of Chicago.
+Mr. Hohmann holds a BA from Yale University and a PhD in Economics from the University of Chicago.
 He joined the Investment Manager in 2006.
 Mr. Hohmann served as a Senior Vice President from 2010 to 2017 and served as Vice President from 2006 to 2010.
 Mr. Hohmann has served as a Managing Director since 2018.
 Principal Distributor Brown Brothers Harriman & Co.
 140 Broadway New York, NY 10005 United States of America Principal Risk Factors In addition to any applicable risks identified in the section headed "Risk Factors", the principal risks of investing in the Short Duration Sub-fund and the circumstances reasonably likely to adversely affect an investment are described below.
 The Share price of the Short Duration Sub-fund changes daily based on market conditions and other factors.
-A Shareholder may lose money by investing in the Short Duration Sub-fund.
-Interest Rate Risk Interest rate risk refers to the price fluctuation of a bond in response to changes in interest rates.
+A Shareholder may lose money by investing in the Short Duration Sub- fund.
+Interest Rate Risk The Cor Marc Mark

+Interest rate risk refers to the price fluctuation of a bond in response to changes in interest rates.
 In general, bonds with shorter maturities are less sensitive to interest rate movements than those with longer maturities, (i.e., when interest rates rise, bond prices fall).
-Credit Risk The Short Duration Sub-fund is subject to credit risk, which is an issuer's inability to meet principal and interest payments on its obligations.
-The Short Duration Sub-fund seeks to minimise such risk by primarily investing in securities of high quality issuers.
-Counterparty Risk The use of a derivative instrument involves the risk that a loss may be sustained as a result of the failure of the counterparty to make required payments or otherwise comply with the contract's terms.
-Additionally, credit default swaps could result in losses if the respective Sub-fund does not correctly evaluate the creditworthiness of the company on which the credit default swap is based, or the counterparty with whom they are dealing with.
-Issuer Risk The value of a security may decline for a number of reasons which directly relate to the issuer, such as management performance, financial leverage and reduced demand for the issuer's goods or services.